 The Port PM reviews the project scope and complexity in consultation with the Port Stakeholders and the design team and determines the appropriate number of reviews.
 Possible reviews include schematic design, design development, pre-final construction documents, and final construction documents.
-Small projects typically require only one review at final construction documents, while larger projects may require two to four reviews.
-Other reasons that could drive more reviews include tenant reimbursement agreements, complex interaction with Port systems, and Port maintenance of the final product.
+Typically, more reviews are required for projects that include tenant reimbursement agreements, complex interaction with Port systems, and Port maintenance of the final product.
 During the review process, if design documents are incomplete or otherwise poor quality, then additional reviews may be required to verify that the design meets Port guidelines and standards.

-The Port PM, in consultation with Port Stakeholders, will determine the required applications for connection and presentations to technical committees.
+The Port PM, in consultation with Port Stakeholders, will determine the required applications for connection and presentations to discipline review meetings.
 Other concurrent review requirements, such as FAA, environmental, security, or others, also are established.